CompBio-Lab/MESSI_manuscript/md_drafts/methods.md

 $E_j$ is a $n \times p_j$ residual matrix drawn from $N(0,1)$.

+The core function that generates such data from the mentioned R package is `simBulkMultiomics::sim_data()` that takes in parameters of `n` for number of subjects/samples , `p` for number of predictors in each omics individually, `j` for number of omics (default to 3), `dt` for strength of distinction between response classes, `rho` for correlation between omics, `pc_mu` for group means.

-We varied a number of samples, number of predictors, correlation between omics, pc mean to study a variety of simulation scenarios.
+We varied a number of samples, number of predictors, correlation between omics, pc mean, and fixed number of omics to study a variety of simulation scenarios.
 Each scenario is replicated 3 times and evaluated for all the methods.

 The original technical details of evaluated integration methods can be found in publications [ @singh2019diablo, @ding2022cooperative, @wang2021mogonet, @girka2023multiblock,  @Argelaguet2018; @Argelaguet2020 ].
 Here, we will quickly summarize key components of each method.